Photographs by Mireille Ribière

 To The Trees is both a celebration of trees and an invitation to appreciate woodland, enjoy it, respect it and protect it.

 The photographs featured in this book document woodland situated in Suffolk (UK), in an area of ‘ancient countryside’ (Oliver Rackham) that is now threatened by creeping suburbanization.

 There are no blank surfaces in To The Trees and, thanks to the use of thin translucent paper, the images partially merge.
-Depending on which side you approach the artefact, the printed photographs appear either vivid or more faint, almost as memories.
-The use of thin paper is also meant to highlight thefragility of the threatened environment.
+Depending on which side you approach the artifact, the printed photographs appear either vivid or more faint, almost as memories.
+The use of thin paper is also meant to highlight the fragility of the threatened environment.
 When selecting and sequencing the photographs, it was essential to avoid the cliché of ‘nature through the seasons’.
-Instead, the emphasis is oncontrast, complexity and diversity.
+Instead, the emphasis is on contrast, complexity and diversity.

-The book can stand on its own without props.
+To The Trees can stand on its own without props.
 It can be shown stretched out or curled.